Author Guidelines

 -

-The manuscript title (maximum 30 words, reflecting key concepts and searchable keywords);
+The manuscript title (maximum 30 words, reflecting key concepts and searchable keywords).
+Authors should avoid using abbreviations in titles.

 -